flaviostutz/appconfiger/core/README.md

 - **contents()**

-  - Returns the raw configuration profile contents.
+  - Returns the raw configuration profile contents with attribute _contentType_ and _configuration_.

+    - If _contentType_ is "application/json", _configuration_ attribute is automatically parsed to a javascript object

   - In case configurationProfileId is of type Feature Flag, it will return all feature flags along with all its attributes.

-  - If its FreeForm, the raw contents will be returned (maybe a JSON, yml or plain text).
+  - If its FreeForm, the raw contents will be returned (maybe a JSON object, yml or plain text).